streamdataio/restlet-poll-workshop/step-01/README.md

 ![Screenshot](/img/step-01-googlesheet.png)

+**Important:** Rename the sheet to "question" as it will be used by APISpark to name the API endpoint.

 # Create a Google Wrapper Entity Store for the question and the possible answer

 In APISpark, create an Entity Store with